 One limitation of the IPD approach arises from the heterogeneity of study data.
 Studies in our review measured different targets using different methods, which limits the comparability.
 Future research would benefit from systematic and standardized assessment of a broad panel of important enteropathogens, using molecular methods sensitive enough to permit simultaneous detection in both environmental and clinical samples.11 Additionally, not every covariate was measured in every study, and they were measured differently across studies (Table S8).
 However, because of the randomized or quasi-experimental nature of all the included studies, and the overlap between unadjusted and adjusted estimates, we do not believe there is substantial residual confounding biasing the results (Tables S6-S7).
 Definitions of effect modifiers also varied by study, as seasonal rainfall patterns vary by location and studies measured different types of animals in the compound as well as different types and numbers of zoonotic and non-zoonotic pathogens.
 To limit the number of comparisons, we did not evaluate effect modification by different types and numbers of animals, or different wet season definitions.
 The effect modification analyses involve small sample sizes after stratification, so they may be sensitive to the definitions of the effect modifiers.
 For example, we defined the wet season as the six rainiest months and found a significant reduction in the prevalence of any STH eggs in soil in the wet season while Kwong et al. 2021 defined the wet season as the five rainiest months in the original publication and found no evidence of effect modification.

 We did not correct for multiple comparisons, and pooled estimates would no longer be significant after correction.
 While individual studies were likely underpowered, the consistency of the protective point estimates of intervention effects across studies, and the small but significant reduction in the prevalence of any pathogen in any sample type in the pooled analysis, indicate that there was a small effect of sanitation interventions on reducing the prevalence of pathogens, but not MST markers, in the environment, regardless of the study setting or the specifics of the sanitation improvements.
 The small reduction in pathogen prevalence in the environment and lack of effect on MST markers is consistent with the null findings of the parent sanitation studies on child diarrhea, except for the WASH Benefits Bangladesh trial that found a significant reduction in diarrhea prevalence in the sanitation arm compared to controls.
-These findings are also consistent with previous studies that found no effect of sanitation interventions on fecal indicator bacteria in the environment.4 Future studies should investigate alternative sanitation modalities that can more effectively interrupt environmental pathogen transmission.
+These findings are also consistent with previous studies that found no effect of sanitation interventions on fecal indicator bacteria in the environment.4 Taken together, these findings suggest that null effects on fecal indicator bacteria in previous studies are not solely due to limitations of indicator bacteria but rather indicate the insufficiency of basic sanitation solutions in reducing fecal contamination in the environment.
+Future studies should investigate alternative sanitation modalities that can more effectively interrupt environmental pathogen transmission.
 Future WASH trials should also assess the effect of water treatment and hygiene interventions across a range of pathogens and MST markers in drinking water, on hands and in food.

 Figures